norgeous/game-off-2022/ideas.md

 - screen shake
   - on bomb explode
   - maybe on take damage
-- deployment
-  - if no database -> to github pages?
 - request fullscreen on first click?
 - health pickups